saeubank/tower_trouble/Proposal.md

 ### Motivation

-As college students, in our spare time we want to entertain ourselves with something fun and.
+As college students, in our spare time we want to entertain ourselves with something fun and even a bit silly.
 Marjority of our group wanted to create a game so we decided to create Tower Trouble.

 ### Risks